Get the Marcus mobile banking app

 Visit the IRS for more information on who can participate in a SEP IRA.

 For example, you could have an IRA and a solo 401(k).
-In fact, you might want to consider an IRA in addition to your 401(k.)

-Alternatively, you could open a separate Roth or Traditional IRA and contribute your own money that way.
+Or you could open a separate Roth or Traditional IRA and contribute your own money that way.
 Just keep in mind that whatever individual contributions you make cannot exceed the total annual contribution limit for IRAs.

 Any additional retirement options for freelancers?